kalissiopea/smartcitywastemanagement/README.md

 # smartcitywastemanagement
-There are 10 branches, each of which is dedicated to a microservice.
+There are 10 branches.
+Main branch excluded, each branch is dedicated to a different microservice.